Neuronal-Oscillations/group-handbook/docs/Data-Storage-and-Processing/nog-functions.md

 python $DATA/scripts/MyScript.py S42
 ```

 This will request 32 Gb of memory, 16 CPUs, for 12 hours, and submits a job that activates the mamba environment `mne_env` and runs the script `MyScript.py` with `S42` as an argument.
 However, this job will only start after job 123456 finished (`-w 123456`).

+Note that either `mamba` or `conda` is expected to be available via `~/.bashrc` in order to load environments.
+See [initialise](initialise.md) on how to setup your system environment.

 ### list